zenml-io/zenml/docs/book/core-concepts.md

 A materializer defines how and where Artifacts live in between steps.
 It is used to convert a ZenML artifact into a specific format.
 They are most often used to handle the input or output of ZenML steps, and can be extended by building on the `BaseMaterializer` class.
 We care about this because steps are not just isolated pieces of work; they are linked together and the outputs of one step might well be the inputs of the next.

 We have some built-in ways to serialize and deserialize the data flowing between steps.
 Of course, if you are using some library or tool which doesn't work with our built-in options, you can write [your own custom materializer](https://docs.zenml.io/guides/low-level-api/chapter-5) to ensure that your data can be passed from step to step in this way.
+We use our [`fileio` utilities](https://apidocs.zenml.io/api_reference/zenml.io.fileio.html) to do the disk operations without needing to be concerned with whether we're operating on a local or cloud machine.

 **Parameter**